Utilize the library’s resources

 Read local newspapers

-Reading the local news from your destination in either English or in the target language lets you know what’s going on in your target location, what’s important to the people there, and helps you be prepared to discuss events and politics with the locals.
+Reading the local news from your destination in either English or in the target language lets you know what’s going on in your target location, and what’s important to the people there, and helps you be prepared to discuss events and politics with the locals.

 Read fiction and non-fiction books